-The CAPS Core Distinctives (CORE300, CORE310, and CORE320) are required in residence for a CAPS B.A. degree.
-CORE300 and either CORE310 or CORE320 are required for a CAPS B.S. degree although taking all three courses is highly recommended.
+The CAPS Core Distinctives (CORE300, CORE310, and CORE320) are required in residence for a CAPS B.A. and B.S. degree.
+(Exceptions: The B.S. degrees in Accounting, Business Management, Finance, and Nursing require CORE300 and either CORE310 or CORE320 although taking all three courses is highly recommended.)